ENGL 664 English as a World Language

 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Students will complete three Discussions in this course.
-The student will post one thread of at least 300–400 words and post 2 replies of at least 150–250 words in the following module.
+For this collaborative discussion, the student will complete 3 Group Discussions in this course.
+The student will post a thread of at least 300–400 words and post replies to all small group discussion members of at least 150–250 words each in the following module.

-For each thread, students must show evidence of comprehension of the materials in the text readings through argument.
+For each thread, the student must show evidence of comprehension of the materials in the text readings through argument.
 Mere agreement or disagreement is not sufficient.
 Arguments must be presented in answer to the questions posed.
-In replying, it is expected that you will read the posts of the other members of the class and discuss the issue in more than a single post.
+In replying, it is expected that the student will read the posts of the other members of the class and discuss the issue in more than a single post.
 Remember, these questions are for discussion precisely because there may be no clear-cut, correct answers.
+Sources used should be cited in current APA or MLA format.

-This paper will be completed in two parts focusing first on the history of the English language and second on the spread of the English language.
-When put together, you will have completed a research project on the history and rise of the English language to the post-colonial era.
+This paper will be completed in 2 parts, focusing on the history of the development of the English language and then its implementation/imposition on other cultures to shape world order from the infancy of the English language to the post-colonial era.

 English as a Lingua Franca Assignments (2)

-English as a Lingua Franca: Thesis, Outline, and Working Bibliography must be a thesis statement of 1–3 full sentences, an outline of main and secondary points supporting the thesis claim, and a working bibliography with at least 6 scholarly, peer-review sources.
+Part 1: English as Lingua Franca: Thesis, Outline, and Working Annotated Bibliography Assignment will require the student to develop a thesis statement of 1-3 full sentences, a logical and systematic outline of main and secondary points that support the thesis claim, and a working annotated bibliography with at least 12 scholarly, peer-reviewed sources.
+As an annotated bibliography, the student must summarize the main ideas of each source.
+There is no established word count for this phase as the 3 required components will likely vary in length.
+The assignment should follow current APA or MLA format.

 Have questions about this course or a program?